felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Side effects may include people calling you a bookworm.

-## Tip 12: Use a URL shortener to encode web links in your notebook
+## Idea 12: Use a URL shortener to encode web links in your notebook

 This is very nerdy, but also very cool *and* useful.
 See an example in the image below: